Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: 3D modeling of the interaction between a magnetised planet and a sub-alfvenic stellar wind

 The Poynting flux \eqref{eq:S_aw,tot} depends on the reference frame of the velocity $\mathbf{u}$.
 Since we are interested in the energy flux deposited into the star, we follow \citet{Saur13,strugarek15} and describe the stellar wind in the reference frame of the central star.
 To isolate the direct contribution from the planet, we subtracted the Poynting flux of the unperturbed stellar wind $S_0=-\frac{(\mathbf{u}_0 \times \mathbf{B}_0) \times \mathbf{B}_0}{4\pi} \cdot \frac{\mathbf{c}^\pm_A}{|\mathbf{c}^\pm_A|}$ from the total Poynting flux:

 Here, $S_{\rm AW}$ is the net Poynting flux due the star-planet magnetic interaction.
-In practice, to set the background values, we used a reference model with low planetary field $B_p=0.1\,$G. In this model, the planet does not form a significant magnetosphere, and any Alfvénic perturbation generated by the planet are too small to be resolved at the analysis plane considered for the power calculations.
-Therefore, we can consider the $B_p=0.1\,$G model as a background reference case where the stellar wind is mostly unperturbed.
+In practice, to set the background values, we used a reference model with low planetary field $B_p=0.1\,$G. In this model, the planet does not form a significant magnetosphere, and we verified that the Alfvénic perturbation generated by the planet is too weak to be numerically resolved at the analysis plane used for the power calculations.
+Therefore, we can consider the $B_p=0.1\,$G model as a background reference case where the stellar wind is mostly unperturbed far away from the planet.

 The total power carried by the Alfvén wing is then found by integrating $S_{\rm AW}$ through an area $\mathcal{A}$ normal to the Alfvén wing, at a certain distance from the planet.
 We integrate only in the subset of points $\mathcal{A_+}$ within that plane where $\mathbf{u}\cdot\mathbf{c_A^-}>0$: